epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-07-01-apt-compile-source.markdown

 ![Change your /etc/cat/sources.list][image-sources-list]{: .img-responsive }

+you can even uncomment deb in sources.list and leave you system with source only repository.
+In this post, we still need deb binary repository to select upgradable package.

 Do not forget to update the repository when you are done editing sources.list by issuing one of this command below